mendersoftware/mender/Documentation/update-modules-v3-file-api.md

 `streams-list` contains a list of streams inside the `streams` directory.
 The path will have exactly two components: which directory it is in, and the name of the pipe which is used to stream the content.
-The directory only becomes important if using augmented artifacts (see below), but is nevertheless always present.
+The directory only becomes important if using augmented Artifacts (see below), but is nevertheless always present.
 For example:

 ```